vincentbockaert/me.vincentbockaert.xyz/content/projects/k3s-on-hetzner.md

 Renting a cluster from cloud providers like Azure, GCP and AWS, is straightforward but then I'd have cough up a lot of money for little compute.
 Additionally, I wouldn't really be managing the servers or nodes if I went with a managed solution.

-Let's be honest... setting it yourself is part of the fun :D
+Let's be honest... setting it up yourself is part of the fun.

  _(Note: Google does have a very limited free-tier)_